ankitkp4056/FeRoSA/README.md

 ### Step-1: Creating the Working Directory
 Create a working directory "/ferosa".<br><br>
-Inside "/ferosa", create:
+Inside "/ferosa", create:<br>
-- "/ferosa/code" : to contain all the items of this repository
+ "/ferosa/code" : to contain all the items of this repository

-Next we will download our data in:
+Next we will download our data in:<br>
-- "/ferosa/text_data" :to store text data of all papers
+ "/ferosa/text_data" :to store text data of all papers<br>
-- "/ferosa/xml_data" :to store xml data of all papers
+ "/ferosa/xml_data" :to store xml data of all papers

 ### Step-2: Downloading the Data